Register House Departments Roll of Honour 1914-1918

 Born 1 December 1888, Kinghorn, Fife, son of James Yule, master builder, and his wife Thomasina Whitehead.
 Educated at Clifton Hall School and St Andrews University, Fife, Yule was appointed to the staff on 20 November 1911 as assistant to R K Hannay.
 Member of the Register House Golf Club.
 He enlisted in 1914, and was soon granted a commission in 13th Battalion, Royal Scots.
 After fighting at the Battle of Loos, he was promoted to temporary Captain.
 In May 1916 the battalion was in the line at Vermelles, north of Loos and opposite the Hohenzollern Redoubt.
 Yule was one of five officers killed when a shell landed on battalion HQ.
 He was unmarried, aged 27.

 Killed in action 11 May 1916.

 Clerk, Deeds Office

-Born 1 October 1885, Isle of Jura, Argyll.
-The son of a shepherd, Shaw joined the Deeds Office as a clerk before the First World War.
-He went on to serve in the Royal Garrison Artillery, but suffered from ill health.
+Born 1 October 1885, Barnhill, Isle of Jura, Argyll, the son of Malcolm Shaw, shepherd, and his wife Margaret McPhail.
+Shaw had joined the Deeds Office as an Engrossing Clerk by 1912.
+During the First World War he served in the Royal Garrison Artillery, but suffered from ill health.
 After the onset of tuberculosis was diagnosed in 1917, he was discharged as unfit for military service.
 He died in hospital in Oban, Argyll, unmarried, aged 32.